amtkmr1990/vnet-biceptemplate/README.md

-"This bicep template creates vnet with it's properties"
+This bicep template creates vnet with it's properties